Crawford Investment Counsel, Inc.

 Services Offered by Crawford Investment Counsel

-Crawford provides financial planning and portfolio management services.
+Crawford specializes in portfolio management services.
 The firm may allow clients to impose light restrictions on certain securities or industry sectors.

 Generally, the firm can advise on the following types of securities: